aanastasiou/citehound/doc/source/adding_oc.rst

 and optionally `sqlitestudio <https://sqlitestudio.pl/index.rvt>`_ too.

 1. Download the dataset `data.zip`
 2. Decompress it.
-At this point the dataset is ~50GB.
+At this point the dataset is ~50GB (at the time of writing).
 3. Start sqlite3 and run the following script::

     BEGIN;